milankowww/ckan2blockchain/README.md

 # ckan2blockchain
 `ckan2blockchain` is an app for pushing the CKAN dataset hashes to Ethereum blockchain.
-The motivation is to increase the perceived trustworthiness of the datasets by allowing to verify their integrity over time.
+The motivation is to increase the perceived trustworthiness of datasets by maintaining their integrity over time in the blockchain.

 ## Installation
 Installation is very simple.
 You could either install the project files using Ansible or manaully by following the provided instructions.